Unidocs1/sphinx_repo_manager/source/getting_started/install/aws_operator.rst

 Defining a Cluster
 ==================

-More than likely you want to deploy AcceleratXR in an environment that others can access it from.
+More than likely you want to deploy Xsolla Backend in an environment that others can access it from.
 To do this requires some basic configuration by defining a Cluster resource.

 To get started download the file: https://nexus.acceleratxr.com/repository/public/Core/tools/operator/latest/deploy/cluster_sample.yaml